EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Path ORAM and Ring ORAM: Pros and cons
-Path ORAM and Ring ORAM provide access and pattern confidentialitysame protection guarantees as ORAM (no inferences):
+Path ORAM and Ring ORAM provide access and pattern confidentiality same protection guarantees as ORAM (no inferences):
 - much more efficient than ORAM $\to$ more applicable in practice;
 - limited access time;
 - range queries are not supported;